Electrical and Electronic Engineering (English)

 Week Subject Related Preparation

-3) Global Climate Change and Natural and Anthropogenic Sources of Climate Change
+3) Natural and Anthropogenic Causes of Climate Change

-5) Possible Impacts of Global Climate Change (Sectoral & Vital)
+5) Global and National Impacts of Climate Change

 Sources